maciejmiklas/thermostat/README.md

 For example pressing Next button results in following flow:
 <img src="/doc/img/Button_NEXT.png" width="640px"/>

-Some components have some task than needs to be executed periodically.
+Some components have some tasks than needs to be executed periodically.
 We could call their corresponding methods from main loop, since we have Message Bus it's only necessary to propagate right event:
 <img src="/doc/img/CYCLE_Event.png" width="640px"/>

 # LIBS